Things You Must know Before Freon Replacement

-There is a service door on your unit that must be opened where you can see some simple wiring and the valve for your freon.
+There is a service door on your unit that you must open where you can see some simple wiring and the valve for your freon.
 This valve has a trigger on either side.
 It is closed right now because you are not adding the freon yet.
 There is a valve on the other side that is open because it has been released into the device.

 You need to remove the service door, turn off power to your AC unit, and get your freon tank ready.
-You also need a wrench and pliers in case you have some extra work to do while the freon is recharged.
-This process tackles several steps because the freon cannot simply be forced into your unit.
+You also need a wrench and pliers in case you have some extra work to do while the freon gets recharged.
+This process tackles several steps because you cannot simply force the freon into your unit.
 You must go slowly at each step so that you are safe, you do not damage the unit, and you can put everything back together without trouble.

-The service door might be hard to find on some of their units, or it might be stuck shut because the screws have rusted or corroded.
+The service door might be hard to find on some of their units.
+Or, you might stick it shut because the screws have rusted or corroded.
 Make sure that you have a heavy duty screwdriver ready to use.
 Someone who is not physically capable of removing the screw on their own should have a power drill with them that can remove the screw faster.
-You might need to get new screws if these screws are stripped, or you might need to clean up the service door area because it has rusted.
+You might need to get new screws if these screws are stripped.
+Or, you might need to clean up the service door area because it has rusted.

 3. Attach Your Freon Tank When Replacing Freon.

 You can attach your freon tank to the unit without opening the valve yet.
 You want to make sure the fittings are very tight, and you should make sure that the pressure is level on your freon tank.
 When you are ready to allow freon into the system, you can open the valve on your tank.
 You can open the valve that will let the freon start flowing into the system.
 You must be sure that you have a free flow of freon going into the system.
 And you must add only as much as it suits your unit.